 Some examples include building and landlord insurance for property investors, or derivatives for stock investors, i.e. options.

-I teach all about these concepts in my property and stock investing courses that will be released soon.
+I teach all about these concepts in my property and stock investing course, Investing Bootcamp, you can get that here.

-I saw this great quote during the week, which given it is US Masters Golf time, it is appropriate that it come from someone who I admired as a sportsman and now as a businessman.
+I saw this great quote during the week, it comes from someone who I admired as a sportsman and now as a businessman.

 “There is one thing that separates successful people from unsuccessful people: the ability to turn strategy into action.
 Nearly everybody comes up with plans and dreams.
 But few actually do something about them.” – Greg Norman

-Remember that one of the four essential requirements to be wealthy in my Wealth Formula is Action.
+Remember that one of the five essential requirements to being wealthy in my Wealth Formula is Action.
 So make it your goal to take action this week.